 Since acquiring its first sanctuary in the 1960s, NH Audubon has been committed to the conservation of ecologically important lands.
-As of 2014, NH Audubon currently owns 39 sanctuaries totaling over 7,400 acres and holds 26 easements totaling over 2,500 acres.
-Including our other land interests, that’s over 10,000 acres conserved.
+NH Audubon currently owns 39 wildlife sanctuaries totaling over 7,400 acres and holds 27 conservation easements totaling over 2,500 acres.

-Our land conservation policy focuses on acquiring land that would add to the protection, management or educational value of existing sanctuaries.
+Our land protection program primarily focuses on acquiring land that would add to the protection, management or educational value of existing wildlife sanctuaries.

 NH Audubon is proud to be a Principal Partner of the Great Bay Resource Protection Partnership, a group of organizations committed to protecting the important habitats of the Great Bay region.
 For more information on the Great Bay Partnership, visit the website at http://www.greatbaypartnership.org.